NPTP/UnityInputSystemWrapper/README.md

 See https://discussions.unity.com/t/get-action-bindings-for-specific-device/860105/2
 - [✔] Support reporting multiple binding infos for each action given, since an action may have multiple bindings on a single device.
 - [✔] Clear static members of the Input static class when domain reload is disabled in editor.
+- [✔] Combine Actions and MapCache classes into one.
+- [✔] Support wrapped input action properties and methods like polling input action state directly.
+- [ ] Generate input data in project local Resources folder, not inside the package folder.
+Generate the binding data assets, but don't let us change them in runtime input data.
+But let us choose the input asset.
 - [ ] Controls be rebound, with a simple button press to rebind.
 - [ ] Device->Binding combos are written to/read from disk.
 Rebind(InputAction Name, Binding).
 - [ ] General cleanup to make as many methods internal as possible